arielkl9/docker/README.md

 ————————————————————————
 -----good to know-----

-Dockerfile - text file with instructions to build image (automation of docker image creation) Docker image - template used to create Docker containers Docker container - running instance of a image
+Dockerfile - text file with instructions to build an image (automation of docker image creation) Docker image - template used to create Docker containers Docker container - running instance of a image
 Docker image tag - image version or type
-Docker daemon - use of docker images and containers together Docker engine - the communication between docker client-server to perform tasks Dangling image - Docker image that is assosiated with a running container ————————————————————————
+Docker daemon - use of docker images and containers together Docker engine - the communication between the docker client-server to perform tasks Dangling image - Docker image that is associated with a running container ————————————————————————
 -----Docker compose-----
 	-----notes-----
-1. use 2 spaces not tabs in docker-compose.yml file
+1. use 2 spaces not tabs in the docker-compose.yml file
-2. not recommended to forward port to same port in web apps (80:80/443:443 is bad can clash with other services)
+2. not recommended to forward port to the same port in web apps (80:80/443:443 is bad and can clash with other services)
-3. docker-compose have a full network that can be configured example: bridged (driver)
+3. docker-compose has a full network that can be configured example: bridged (driver)

 	-----template-----
 version: ''